Use of Faulty States in Cat-Code Error Correction: The Cat Code

 Assuming the code distance is large enough for heterodyne measurements to give accurate results, the final state of the tele-correction circuit in Figure~\ref{fig:cat_tele_recovery_circuit}~(a) is approximately

 where the input state is ${\lvert\psi\rangle_{K} = c_{0} \lvert0\rangle_{K} + c_{1} \lvert1\rangle_{K}}$, while $k$, $k{'}$ index the coherent state components inferred from the measurement outcomes, as sketched in Figure~\ref{fig:cat_project_distance_sketch}.
 An incorrect outcome in the first measurement would give an incorrect result for ${k}$, and likewise in the second measurement for ${k{'}}$.
 If these incorrect outcomes differ from the genuine result by an odd amount, then the inferred and actual states are orthogonal.
-False measurement outcomes must be suppressed by increasing ${\alpha}$ relative to ${K}$ and ${M}$ (the circumferential separation between coherent state components).
+False measurement outcomes must be suppressed by increasing ${\alpha}$ relative to ${K}$ and ${M}$ (the circumferential separation between coherent state components). { An approximation to the error of such a measurement is described in Appendix~\ref{sec:measurement_error_through_total_variation_distance}. }

-We can look at the probability of error in the final state to leading order by concentrating only on incorrect measurement outcomes with support on neighbouring coherent state components.
-The total variation distance (TVD) and associated single trial error ${p_{\text{err}}}$ for distinguishing between two Gaussian distributions of equal variance are given by